decsys/decsys/app/param-types/README.md

 import { string as stringParam, oneOf } from "@decsys/param-types/builders";

-// default imports from specific modules import setParams from "@decsys/param-types/setParams";
+// default imports from specific modules import buildPropTypes from "@decsys/param-types/buildPropTypes";

-// default or named imports from the package import paramTypes, { setParams } from "@decsys/param-types";
+// default or named imports from the package import paramTypes, { buildPropTypes } from "@decsys/param-types";
 ```

 ## ES Modules only?

-`param-types` is only provided as ES Modules.
+`param-types` is only provided as untranspiled ES Modules.

 It only depends on `prop-types` but that should be fulfilled as a peer dependency by the package using it (ultimately the Survey Platform).

 DECSYS Components are expected to be written and exported as ES Modules (though bundled with their dependencies).

-Due to the scope of use of `param-types`, other module formats, or direct browser use support do not seem necessay.
+Due to the scope of use of `param-types`, other module formats, or direct browser use support do not seem necessary.

 # Use in the DECSYS Survey Platform